Detecting practically significant dependencies in metric spaces via distance correlations: Preliminaries

 where $z_i := (x_i, y_i) \in \mathcal{X} \times \mathcal{Y}$ ($i=1, \ldots , 6$), and the kernel $h'$ is defined by

-This definition follows that of \cite{lyons:2013}, which differs from that of \cite{szekely_rizzo_bakirov:2007} by a power of $2$, i.e.\@ taking the square root of what we call $\mathrm{dcov}(X,Y)$ results in what \cite{szekely_rizzo_bakirov:2007} call $\mathcal{V}(X,Y)$.
+This definition follows that of \cite{lyons:2013}, which differs from that of \cite{szekely_rizzo_bakirov:2007} by a power of $2$; taking the square root of what we call $\mathrm{dcov}(X,Y)$ results in what in the Euclidean case \citep{szekely_rizzo_bakirov:2007} is called $\mathcal{V}(X,Y)$.
 The same holds for the distance correlation, to be introduced below.
+This is a purely conventional difference, but it should be kept in mind if one wishes to write code based on our methods.
+For instance, the commonly used R-package \texttt{energy} \citep{energy} implements the distance covariance and distance correlation in the sense of \cite{szekely_rizzo_bakirov:2007}.